-- Then set the selection to your loop point.
+- Then, set the selection to your loop point.
 (You also can read Official tutorial how to control Audacity while selecting the best loop points positions)

-- Next step: open "Edit -> edit metatags"
+- Next step: open the "Edit -> edit metatags" menu

-- Find in a list of tags the empty fields, double-click on a title and set "LOOPSTART".
-Then double click value and type number of selection begin.
+- Find in a list of tags the empty fields, double-click on a title, and set the "LOOPSTART" value.
+Then double click value and fill it with the number of selection begin.

-Do same with "LOOPEND", But with end samples value. ("LOOPLENGTH" will work too, but instead of loop end sample position, the length between beginning and end in samples.
-If you plan to use your songs also in RPG Maker, please use "LOOPLENGTH" tag instead of "LOOPEND".).
+Do the same with a "LOOPEND". however, use the loop end samples value. (the "LOOPLENGTH" will work too, but instead of loop end sample position, the length between beginning and end in samples.
+If you plan to use your songs also in RPG Maker, please use the "LOOPLENGTH" tag instead of the "LOOPEND").

-Important: Be careful, you must keep even two samples after loop end or loop will not work!
+Important note: Be careful, you must keep at least two samples after the loop end of the loop would not work!